orklann/PEP/README.md

 For now, PEP is work-in-progress and it's constantly updated everyday.

-Currently working on the core, a PDF engine called Gene.
+Currently working on the core, a PDF engine called Gene from scratch.
 You can build this app with Xcode, and see the simple rendering result, and if you are interested in the tests, just click Test in your Xcode, if should be all pass.

 ## What I am working on